 8. UX Designer

-Salesforce UX designer is the one who comes up with the right way of representing customer requirements in the salesforce screens.
-Its not just about the UI design (how screen looks and just develop those) but to be able to bring in and enhance the customer experience in the system by conducting user interviews, creating system and flow mockups, screen designs, understanding current system usage challenges and bring improvements and coming up with the best experience for your customer.
+The Salesforce UX designer is the one who comes up with the right way of representing customer requirements on the Salesforce screens.
+It’s not just about the UI design (how the screen looks and just developing those) but being able to bring in and enhance the customer experience in the system by conducting user interviews, creating system and flow mockups, screen designs, understanding current system usage challenges and bring improvements and coming up with the best experience for your customer.

 9. Project Manager

-In a traditional project delivery methodology (Waterfall as explained earlier) a Project Manager is the person responsible for managing all these above roles, deliverables, creating an overall delivery plan, manage project risks, challenges, resourcing, etc.
+In a traditional project delivery methodology (Waterfall, as explained earlier), a Project Manager is responsible for managing all these above roles deliverables, creating an overall delivery plan, managing project risks, challenges, resourcing, etc.

 In the agile world (where requirements are split in smaller chunks and delivered) the project manager role is typically replaced by a Product Owner/ Product Manager.